Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained through volunteering or through internships
+- List any relevant experience you have gained through volunteering or through internships

-- Remark any achievements or responsibilities that you were able to fulfill during these roles.
+- Remark any achievements or responsibilities you took on during these roles.

 References: